-In this account about the institutional elements of the early Church, the Roman bishop’s list, the writings, the oral teachings, Irenaeus does not refer to historical actions of apostles nor does he describe key people like Philip, Paul, Stephen and others, but his interests lies in portraying the theological content of various preaching activities in which God’s pouring out his spirit on people, as he saw announced by the prophets.
-To detail this, Irenaeus makes various use of prophet sayings of the Old Testament, the Acts of the Apostles and the Pauline Epistles that supplement the prophets in various ways, whereby Irenaeus, as shown above, follows the Christian collection of scriptures and at this point in particular the Acts of the Apostles, but without consciously wanting to give a narrative of the beginnings of Christianity.
-This story arises rather incidentally in Book III through the chronologically structured argument about the “concept of God” that emerged in the preaching of the apostles.
-Not the Pauline letters, which Irenaeus used, although he often preferred the pseudo-Paulines, Ephesians and Colossians and the Pastoral Letters, but the Acts of the Apostles provides the basis for his account.
-With the exception of chapters 12-13, 18-19 and 22- 25 Irenaeus quotes from all chapters of Acts.
-Acts then is the benchmark which is used for measuring Paul’s letters which, as Irenaeus states, as he wanted to show at a suitable point that “all letters” of Paul “agree” with the statements of the Acts of the Apostles.
+In his account of the institutional elements of the early Church, the list of Roman bishops, the texts and oral tradition, Irenaeus does not refer to the historical actions of the apostles or discuss key individuals such as Philip, Paul, Stephen, et alia; instead he focuses on the theological content of preaching activities through which God pours out his spirit on people, as announced by the prophets.
+To explain this in detail, he relies on the statements of the Old Testament prophets as well as the Acts of the Apostles and Pauline Epistles that supplement the prophets in various ways.
+In this sense, he follows the Christian collection of scriptures and particularly in this instance, the Acts of the Apostles, without consciously offering a narrative account of the beginnings of Christianity.
+This story arises rather incidentally in Book III in a chronologically structured argument on the “concept of God” that emerges in the preaching of the apostles.
+His account here is based not on the Pauline letters, which he uses elsewhere (though he often prefers the pseudo-Pauline, Ephesians and Colossians and the Pastoral Letters), but the Acts of the Apostles.
+Irenaeus quotes from every chapter in the Acts save 12-13, 18-19, and 22- 25.
+He thus uses the Acts as the benchmark for Paul’s letters because, as he states, he wishes to show at a suitable point that “all letters” of Paul “agree” with the statements of the Acts of the Apostles.

-Finally, it is also Acts that offers Irenaeus historical evidence of the authority of Luke, which is gained from his closeness to Paul and his “collaboration in the Gospel”.
-The circularity of his argument did not occur to him that he was going to strengthen the authority of Luke as the author of both the Gospel and the Acts of the Apostles by using a work which he thought derived from this very person.
-On the other hand, he also establishes Paul’s authority from the Acts of the Apostles.
-The strongest argument, however, for the authority of Luke and Paul, as of Mark, John and Matthew is their understanding of God, that is, their prophetically foretold belief in the one and only God, Jesus Christ.
+Finally, it is also the Acts that offer Irenaeus historical evidence of the authority of Luke, which is based on his closeness to Paul and his “collaboration in the Gospel.”
+Irenaeus thus supports his claim that Luke was the author of both the Gospel and the Acts of the Apostles on the basis of a work that he believe was authored by this very person, without realizing the circularity of his argument.
+On the other hand, he also establishes Paul’s authority with the help of the Acts of the Apostles.
+Nonetheless, his strongest argument for the authority of Luke, Paul, Mark, John, and Matthew lies in their understanding of God, that is, their prophetically ordained belief in the one and only God, Jesus Christ.